pingcap/docs/optimizer-hints.md

 > **Note:**
 >
-> If the query statement includes an outer join, you can specify in the statement only the tables whose join order can be swapped.
+> If the query statement includes an outer join, in the hint you can specify only the tables whose join order can be swapped.
 If there is a table in the hint whose join order cannot be swapped, the hint will be invalid.
 For example, in `SELECT * FROM t1 LEFT JOIN (t2 JOIN t3 JOIN t4) ON t1.a = t2.a;`, if you want to control the join order of `t2`, `t3`, and `t4` tables, you cannot specify `t1` in the `LEADING` hint.

 ## Hints that take effect in the whole query